-The Ichimoku cloud trading system is a visual technical analysis strategy.
+The Ichimoku cloud trading system is one of the easiest to-use trading techniques in the world!
+Quite the statement, I know, but when you see this visual technical analysis strategy in action, I think you’ll agree.
 Think of the Ichimoku Cloud as a collection of technical indicators.
 And no, it’s not all 69 indicators jammed into one cloud – that would be a messy loud, but merely a select few.

 What Is the Ichimoku Cloud Trading System Strategy?